ddojo/ddojo.github.io/README.md

 # ESF-ZDEX

 Data Dojo Würzburg is supported by the <a href="https://www.uni-wuerzburg.de/sft/esf-zdex/">ESF ZDEX project</a>.
+If your employer is already a partner in the ESF-ZDEX project, the only thing you need to do is: let Markus Ankenbrand know at the beginning of the event.
+He will take care of the administrative obligations (confirmation of attendance, questionaire for first time participants (only if it is your very first ESF ZDEX event)).
+If your company is not yet partner in the ESF-ZDEX project you can find more information and instructions for joining the network [here](https://www.uni-wuerzburg.de/sft/esf-zdex/).
+This offer is available, free of charge for small and medium sized companies in northern Bavaria.
+The only requirement is signing a cooperation agreement once.
+[Markus Ankenbrand](mailto:markus.ankenbrand@uni-wuerzburg.de) is happy to answer any questions you might have.

 <a href="https://www.uni-wuerzburg.de/sft/esf-zdex/"><img alt="ESF ZDEX Logo" src="https://www.uni-wuerzburg.de/fileadmin/_processed_/4/b/csm_ESF-ZDEX_Logo_neu_transparent_ec9b426f56.png" style="width: 100%; max-width: 500px"/></a>

 # Logo